 NWSSR runs smooth on volunteer power.
 For those of you that have offered to volunteer, thank you for helping to create an amazing Annual NW Songwriter Soiree Retreat!
 We have a small list of specific volunteer jobs that can use your helping hands this weekend.

 If you want to help out and help make the magic happen, please go to our VOLUNTEER SIGN UP PAGE and add your name in the yellow boxes.
-Our volunteer coordinator, Jennifer will be in touch with you!
+Our volunteer coordinator, Carolyn will be in touch with you!

 As a community we can all help the weekend run smooth by doing our part.
 Help us keep the space clean and nice by chipping in when you see something needed.
 Empower yourself and don’t wait to be asked.
 Keep tables clean, floors swept, decorate things.
 Your mother isn’t coming (unless you bring her – and even if you do, she’d rather be making music!) so we will need to clean up after ourselves.

 Fully catered meals will be served 3X a day, plus snacks.
 This includes all food.
 As per Menucha’s ethos, meals will be served family style, so as to provide more opportunity for connection.

 Does Menucha provide meals for people with special diets such as vegetarians, vegans, gluten-free, etc.?

 Menucha’s kitchen staff works very hard to provide proper meals for our guests with alternate diets.
 You may find out more information about meals and alternate diets by reading the information found here.
 Once you have registered to attend a retreat, please submit this online form!
 We ask for it at least three weeks in advance because early planning enables us to coordinate meals, order proper food and schedule staff.
 There is a $3 fee per day for this service noted at the top of the form.